 The U.S. Department of State issued a Global Level 4 Travel Advisory on March 19, 2020 which advised U.S. citizens to avoid international travel of any sort.
 It is not clear at this time when the State Department travel advisory will be reduced.
 With this in mind, no faculty-led study abroad programs will be allowed until further notice.

+Spring break study abroad travel has been cancelled.
 NOC is currently monitoring and will adjust as necessary.
 Please check Global Education online at www.noc.edu/ge .